frequently asked questions

 fees

-– Sessions are to be paid to by Interac e-transfer on a monthly basis.
+– Sessions are to be paid to by interac e-transfer on a monthly basis.

 cancellation agreement